TylerReidd/Recorder/readme.md

 # APP TITLE
-Logress: The purpose of this app is to log student progress, create goals, and present challenges and achievements in an easily digestible and tangible format.
-All the basic needs for a student including: Metronome, Tuner, a Question Board, and a list of goals are provided.
+RecOrder The purpose of this app is to keep track of your record collection electronically.
+You can create an index of records you have, remove records you've sold or traded, and post images of records, sheet music, and list your favorite tracks on a details page.

 # SCREENSHOTS